Ashura09/Aurource/README.md

 # Aurource
 Source Engine 2013 Enhancement to be closer to Source Engine 2011, thanks to Source Engine 2013 CE for MSVC2019 support

+# Features
+1. 2011-styled Font
+2. 2011-styled Jumps

 # Installation
 Download/Clone this repository.